vibs-27/vibhadurai.github.io/_projects/phone-holder-bike-clamp.md

 ## The Detent

 A detent is a simple mechanism that switches between specific positions when a force is applied.
 The spinning detent controls the horizontal-to-vertical rotation of the phone holder and consists of two components:
-1. the base (which holds the spring and ball bearing), and
+1. the base (which holds the spring and ball bearing)
-2. the spinning circle (with inlets for the ball to click between).
+2. the spinning circle (with inlets for the ball to click between)

 This setup worked well because it’s compact, reliable, and easy to iterate on.
 The first iteration of the detent had two holes in the spinning component, one for the vertical position and one for the horizontal position.
 The base was made up of a circle and rectangle inlet for the spinning component and the spring.